 One of the things I appreciate about our church is the notion that we are all saints of God, imperfect but striving.
 There is really nothing I’m aware of in the New Testament to indicate there is a special class of saints, even though some are clearly deemed more mature in their spiritual development than others.

 My point is not to talk about theology, however, but to take a moment on All Saints’ Day to reflect on a few of those saints whose lives are, in one way or another, widely recognized and accepted as having been a beacon for God’s love in the world.
-Credit to Benedictine Sister Joan Chittister of Benetvision, for these profiles:
+Credit to Benedictine Sister Joan Chittister, for these profiles:

 - Julian of Norwich, a 15th century anchorite who was devoted only to God, gave the world three learnings that would change the very things we call holy: that God is mother; that fear of God is not humility and that even though we sin all will be well.
 Those are brave, heroic concepts in a world where God who is all spirit had been reduced to the notion of a male judge.

 - The Baal Shem Tov was a man with an eye for the spiritual and a song in the heart.
 Nothing clearly authentic is known about him, but nothing much less has been forgotten about the man either.
 The Baal Shem Tov insisted that the presence of God lurked in life as it was, that it was there for the seeing, that to live life joyfully was itself the real task of life.